 Looking back on the year gone we have not much to regret, but feel encouraged.
 We have tried to make the most of our means and do all we could with what a generous Government has given us.
-This people are in better heart and better condition than a year ago, and our motto is "Onward!"
+This people are in better heart and better condition than a year age, and our motto is "Onward!"

-The trader here being a lady exerts a better influence than would many men in her position.
-She is treated with civility and courtesy beyond what many white people treat persons in her position.
-The Indians do not even smoke in the store.
-There is great room for hope, strong hope, that this people will make something of themselves.
+The trader here being a findy exerts a better influence than would many white people treat persons in her position.
+The Indians do not even smoke in the steer.
+There is great room for hape, streng hope, that this people will make something of themselves.